JdbermeoUZH/uia_segmentation/README.md

 a pytorch Dataset class to load volumes from the h5 file, and a Unet model definition, which you can use to train your own UNet model.

-However, if you are using the nnUnet framework, these are unnecessary with the exception of the bias correction step, which is not included in the nnUNet preprocessing pipeline.
+However, if you are using the nnUNet framework, these are unnecessary, as nnUNet includes common preprocesing steps (except for bias correction).
+The results we have so far are with the default nnUnet parameters and without bias correction.

 With nnUnet you just need to use the command line commands to preprocess the data, train a model, and evaluate it.
 (see [preprocess_nnUNet.sh](scripts%2F1_preprocessing%2Fpreprocess_nnUNet.sh), [train_nnUNet.sh](scripts%2F2_training%2Ftrain_nnUNet.sh), and [predict_nnUNet.sh](scripts%2F3_evaluate%2Fpredict_nnUNet.sh))